William Van Cleave Scholarship

 Registrations must be used for the year they are awarded and are not transferable.

 A room block has been established specifically for Plain Talk which allows for the guarantee of available spaces for attendees.
-The Center for Literacy and Learning will reserve a room in your name at the Hilton New Orleans Riverside hotel with check-in on Tuesday, February 8, 2022, and check-out on Friday, February 11, 2022.
+The Center for Literacy & Learning will reserve a room in your name at the Hilton New Orleans Riverside Hotel with check-in on Tuesday, January 30, 2024, and check-out on Friday, February 2, 2024.
 We will cover room and tax only.
 Recipients will be required to provide a credit card upon check-in and will be responsible for parking (if applicable) and any incidental charges to their room.

 Scholarships are awarded in the fall of each year.
-Due dates for applications are December 2, 2021.
-Award decisions will be made by December 15, 2021.
+Due dates for applications are September 1, 2023, by 5 pm CST.
+Award decisions will be made by October 31, 2023.
 Winning applicants will be notified by email.
-Winner’s names are published on the Center for Literacy and Learning’s website, social media, newsletters, and at the conference.
+The winners’ names are published on The Center for Literacy & Learning’s website, social media, newsletters, and at the conference.

 Submissions will be collected via a Google Doc.